Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 There is no minimum time period between repeat MRI procedures.

 The introduction to VHR screening letter (LT009 PROTO1) must be sent out to the woman on the day she is registered on NBSS.
-It must include the helping you decide leaflet and the higher risk screening leaflet.
+It must include the “Your guide to Breast Screening” leaflet and the higher risk screening leaflet.
+Women who have been referred due to having had radiotherapy to breast tissue must also be sent a copy of the BARD leaflet.
+A copy of the LT009 letter must also be sent to the woman’s GPP.

-This letter is created within NBSS when a protocol is initially set up.
-Letter (LT009) should be issued whenever a new protocol is created, for example alteration in breast density.
+The letter is automatically created within NBSS when a protocol is initially set up.
+Letter (LT009) should also be issued whenever a new protocol is created, for example alteration in breast density.

 4.4 How to manage referrals for women before their protocol screening age

-- the woman is below the lowest eligible age for her screening protocol but is 18 years or over
+Some referrals may be made when a woman is below the lowest eligible age for her screening protocol but is currently aged 18 years or over.

 Although accepted, she will not be eligible for screening until she reaches her protocol screening start age.